DanielMillward/NBADataScraper/README.md

 5. Genetic Algorithm for best lineup, fitness based on 1000 (?) simulations per generation.
 For each simulation, give each lineup a ranking.
 At the end, pick the top 50% of lineups.
 Idk.

 Future improvements:
+- set mu_a to be find_constrained_priors
+- make different models for points, assists, etc. and sample from all at the end
 - change gamma hyperpriors to normal
 - make it a non-centered model
 - negative binomial instead of poisson
 - gaussian process
 - add opposing team + player team ratings as inputs
-- Make separate models for pts, ast, reb, etc?
 - add minutes played as input
 - add season, game type, etc.
 - Group by player position